There are instances when a pet must be surrendered to a shelter, but surrendering a pet should be your last option; not your first.

 Surrendering because of behavior: Our experienced staff can offer many solutions, including behavior training with dog and cat experts.
 First recommendation is to take the pet to your vet to rule out a medical cause.
 If there isn’t a medical reason, it’s highly likely that a trainer can help.
 There won’t be an instant fix, but working with a suggested trainer is the best solution.

-Surrendering because of age: WARL discourages surrendering pets over 7 years of age because of the trauma and stress it causes the animal.
+Surrendering because of age: WARL discourages surrendering senior pets because of the trauma and stress it causes the animal.
 If the pet is old but healthy and you positively cannot keep it, try to find it a home with friends or family.
 The easiest transition for your beloved pet that still has some good quality years left is to be sleeping on your bed one night and on the bed of someone it knows the next night.

 To surrender an owned dog: Download and complete our Dog Surrender Form; Mail it to the shelter, fax it to 508-852-1868 or email it to firstname.lastname@example.org.
 Please submit a photo of the dog you wish to surrender.
 You’ll be contacted when we have space.
 Surrenders are made by appointment only.
 The surrender fee for an altered dog is $100; unaltered is $150.